© 2023 CIRANO. All rights reserved.

-He holds a Ph.D. in public health from the Université de Montréal.
-He previously completed a doctorate in medicine and graduate studies in health services administration, epidemiology and statistics.
-He did his post-doctoral studies at the London School of Hygiene and Tropical Medicine (UK), in collaboration with the European Observatory on Health Systems and Policies.
+Holding a Ph.D. in Public Health from the Université de Montréal, he previously completed a doctorate in medicine and graduate studies in health services administration, epidemiology and statistics.
+He did his post-doctoral studies at the London School of Hygiene and Tropical Medicine, in collaboration with the European Observatory on Health Systems and Policies.

-Dr. Dubois is a regular researcher at the CReSP (Centre de recherche en santé publique), the Interactions Research Centre of the ICSUH North Island of Montreal and the RRISIQ (Réseau de recherche en interventions en sciences infirmières du Québec).
-Before joining ESPUM, Dr. Dubois was a professor at the UdeM Faculty of Nursing.
+Before joining ESPUM, Carl-Ardy Dubois was Professor at the Université de Montréal Faculty of Nursing.
 For 12 years, as a FRQS research fellow, he conducted a research program on the analysis of health service organization models, health human resource management and health service performance evaluation.
 He is currently pursuing several projects in the same fields.
 His contributions have been recognized, among others, by the Peter Reizensten Prize which was awarded to him in 2014 by the International Society for Quality in Health Care (ISQua).

 Carl-Ardy Dubois Dubois has held several research leadership positions.
 From 2010 to 2014, he was Scientific Director of the FERASI Centre (Centre de formation et d'expertise en recherche en administration des services infirmiers).
 Along with two other Centre leaders, he co-led the development and implementation of the RRISIQ (Réseau de recherche en interventions en sciences infirmières du Québec), a consortium of seven Quebec universities.
 From 2012 to 2014, he was associate director of the network.